Performance

 Current Limitations

-• Only Snowflake, Bigquery, Redshift, Databricks, and Teradata integrations are currently supported.
+- The Writes, Reads performance dashboards support Snowflake, Bigquery, Redshift, Databricks, and Teradata integrations currently.
 Other Integrations and data lakes are not supported